 For well over fifteen years now Google has dominated and defined SEO with its search algorithms and best practices.

 It’s easy to see how a client might show no interest in such a search engine.
-If you need persuading yourself or need to convince another of its value then you can think along the lines of what happened with Google.
+If you need to persuade yourself or need to convince another of its value then you can think along the lines of what happened with Google.

 In the wild west heyday of SEO it was much simpler to rank really high.
 It was faster and didn’t have the pitfalls and complications of modern SEO.